Ricky Hatton, former world boxing champion, dies at 46

 His down-to-earth charm, as well as his tendency to dramatically gain and lose weight between fights, endeared him to fans across the world.

 “Devastated.
-A legend, a warrior, and a great person," said former Manchester United striker Wayne Rooney onn X.
+A legend, a warrior, and a great person," said former Manchester United striker Wayne Rooney on X.

 Hatton was open about the mental health issues he endured upon his retirement from the ring.